Cassia Angustifolia: Better Than Hyaluronic Acid for Skin?

 Super-absorbable and high-antioxidant vitamin C is the key ingredient in Organixx Skin Restore Vitamin C Serum.
 Other 100% organic ingredients included in our unique formula are just as vital, however.

-Besides Cassia Angustifolia seed polysaccharides, other healing substances in Skin Restore include natural aloe, vitamin E, kelp, Matrixyl® 3000 (a powerful peptide promoter), and MSM.
+Besides Cassia angustifolia seed polysaccharides, other healing substances in Restore include natural aloe, vitamin E, kelp, Matrixyl® 3000 (a powerful peptide promoter), and MSM.
 Each ingredient lends its “unique talents” to the mix.
 Most importantly, they all contribute to a synergistic effect that can lead to beautiful, glowing, moisture-locked skin!

 Hyaluronic acid is a substance produced by the body which acts like a lubricant and a “moisture capturer.”